mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 { sector : "Mobile Food Vendor - 881", result : "Warning" }
 ```

-Is the same as
+Is the same as:

 ```javascript
 { $and : [{ sector : "Mobile Food Vendor - 881" }, { result : "Warning" }]}
 ```

 For example, this query actually reads as an *$and* statement. *$and* is already present in your queries by default, if you have multiple criteria that must be true for your query.
+Another example of an implicit *$and* can be seen when we apply multiple conditions to the same field.

+In the *grades* collection, to find out whch student IDs are greater than 25 and less than 100, we